StopFailure Hook: Observability for API Error Termination¶

 }

-StopFailure adds error_type (matcher key), error (short error code), and error_message to the common input fields. error_type carries one of nine values:
+StopFailure adds error_type (matcher key), error (short error code), and error_message to the common hook input fields. error_type carries one of nine values:

 | Value | Cause |